microentropie/IEC60063/README.md

 Installation
 ------------
-Download the ZIP archive (<https://github.com/microentropie/Arduino-Libraries/IEC60063.zip>) open the Arduino IDE and choose Sketch -> Include Library -> Add .ZIP Library... and select the downloaded file.
+Download the ZIP archive (<https://github.com/microentropie/Arduino-Libraries> click on IEC60063.zip then click on the Download button) open the Arduino IDE and choose Sketch -> Include Library -> Add .ZIP Library... and select the downloaded file.

 Code Examples